hphelion/docs.hpcloud.com/Sample Bock - API Specifications.md

 ### 4.4.3 Servers
 *[Describe the role of the server resource with respect to the Block Storage service]***Status Lifecycle**“creating” => “available” (after creation) => “in-use” (after attach) => “available” (after detach)**Rate Limits***[Describe Rate-limits with respect to the attach and detach calls that involve servers]*
-None.**Quota Limits***[Describe Quota-limits with respect block storage that involve servers]* None.
-Business Rules1.
+None.**Quota Limits***[Describe Quota-limits with respect block storage that involve servers]* None.**Business Rules**1.
 A volume can only be attached when the status of the volume is “available".
 2. A volume is attached when the status of the volume is “in-use”.
 3. A volume can only be detached when the status of the volume is “in-use”.
 4. A volume can be attached to only one server instance.
 5. A server can have multiple volumes attached to it.
 6. The device name should be see valid and same device name cannot be repeated.
 7. The device needs to be mounted on the server, before it can be used.#### 4.4.3.1 List attached volumes for a server
 ##### GET /servers/<server_id>/os-volume_attachmentsGets the block storage volumes attached to the server instance specified by <server_id>.

 **Request Data****URL Parameters**
-Required: None.

-Optional: None.

-**Data Parameters**

-Required:This call does not require a request body.
-Optional:
 None.

+**Data Parameters**This call does not require a request body.
 **Success Response****Status Code**200 - OK **Response Data**JSON
 ```